coolpeter98/clicktrack/README.md

 ## running
 on windows: extract the downloaded zip file and run the exe. on linux: open a terminal to the directory of where you downloaded the file, then run `chmod +x linux_x86_64` and then `./linux_x86_64`

-## introduction
-For years now, major game engines had one issue: input was bound to the client fps. this means that, if you click, you'll need to wait for the next frame to render before the game can process the input. that's an issue because it adds noise to solutions that would prevent auto-clickers. **clicktrack** fixes this!

 ## limitation(s)
 **mouse polling rate** still causes an unavoidable delay. it should be fine on mice with polling rate >= 1kHz though